 Finally, the purpose of the bachelor's degree is to provide the student with a broad liberal education.
-Your minor does not need to be a practical choice; rather, psychology majors can select a minor that they believe will simply provide a rewarding and exciting opportunity to learn and grow.
+Your minor does not need to be a practical choice; rather, psychological science majors can select a minor that they believe will simply provide a rewarding and exciting opportunity to learn and grow.
 So there is no "bad" choice; simply think about what your own goals are for your minor and select accordingly.

-Psychology courses that are cross-listed with other courses in other departments for that semester will count towards your degree requirements for both majors.
+Psychological science courses that are cross-listed with other courses in other departments for that semester will count towards your degree requirements for both majors.
 Make sure to check with your advisor and the Registrar's Office for specific cross-listed courses.

 How do I find out what my final grade is prior to receiving it in the mail?

 Typically the fastest way to identify your course grade is to check your transcript online through the Registrar's Student Information System.
 Your course grades are posted as the Registrar receives them from instructors.
 Grades are NEVER available from the Department of Psychological Science Staff or over the phone.
 Grade change issues can only be handled by your course instructor.

 How can I get involved in research?